Totoleheros/AI_Detection_Glom_Mouse_Carstairs/README.md

 - Launch QuPath → `File → New Project`
 - Name: `GlomAndreMarc`
 - Location: `/Users/antonino/Desktop/GlomAndreMarc`
-- Images location: `/Users/antonino/Desktop/Export pics/` (`LysM_01.jpg` → `LysM_11.jpg`)
+- Images: `/Users/antonino/Desktop/Export pics/` (`LysM_01.jpg` → `LysM_11.jpg`)

 ### 2.2 Annotation rules for nnU-Net

-> **Critical rule:** Every visible glomerulus in the annotated area MUST be annotated.
+> **Critical rule:** Every visible glomerulus in each annotated slide MUST be labeled.
-> An unannotated glomerulus = the model learns it is background.
+> An unannotated glomerulus = the model learns it is background = catastrophic for training.

 - Tool: Brush (**B**)
 - Class: `Glomerulus`
-- Precision: paint generously to include Bowman's capsule — slight overlap is fine, missing part of a glomerulus is not
+- Precision: paint to include Bowman's capsule — slight overshoot is fine, undershoot is not
-- Coverage: exhaustive within each slide — do not annotate a subset
+- Coverage: **exhaustive** — annotate all glomeruli on the slide, not a subset

-Final annotation counts:
+Annotation counts (verified exhaustive):
 - LysM_01: **193 glomeruli**
 - LysM_02: **165 glomeruli**
 - LysM_03: **158 glomeruli**